Mjz86/c_colon/mcc.md

-- virtual table (or vtable): a dynamic class has an associated table (often several instances, but not one per object) which contains information about its dynamic attributes, e.g. virtual function pointers, virtual base class offsets, etc.
+- virtual table (or v-table): a dynamic class has an associated table (often several instances, but not one per object) which contains information about its dynamic attributes, e.g. virtual function pointers, virtual base class offsets, etc.

 - virtual table group: the primary virtual table for a class along with all of the associated secondary virtual tables for its proper base classes.